 10:00 AM Pacific Time (UTC-8)

-April 21, 2018, is the sixth annual Global Azure Bootcamp event.
+21st April 2018, is the sixth annual Global Azure Bootcamp event.
 Hundreds of local user groups join and more than 10,000 attendees learn about Azure together for one day.
 This is a testament to the power of community coming together.
-Join with your user group and organize a location with your friends.
+Join with your user group and organise a location with your friends.

 Fast-track Azure learning

 Learn new Azure technologies in under an hour with Azure Essentials.
 First, watch a short video, then apply what you learned in a live, guided lab.
-When you’re ready, start a free product trial in a live environment.
-If you’re an AWS professional who wants to know how to get started with Azure, or if you want to learn infrastructure as a service (IaaS), Relational Database options, or DevOps with Azure, then Azure Essentials is the quickest way to get started.
+When you are ready, start a free product trial in a live environment.
+If you are an AWS professional who wants to know how to get started with Azure or if you want to learn infrastructure as a service (IaaS), Relational Database options or DevOps with Azure, then Azure Essentials is the quickest way to get started.

 Build your cloud skills with the latest in Azure

 Microsoft Tech Summit, a free technical learning event for IT professionals and developers, is coming to a city near you.
-Discover the latest trends, tools, and product roadmaps, and meet with the experts who build and run Microsoft cloud services.
-Whether you’re developing innovative apps or delivering optimized solutions, Microsoft Tech Summit gives you two days of learning, networking, and skill-building.
+Discover the latest trends, tools and product roadmaps and meet with the experts who build and run Microsoft cloud services.
+Whether you are developing innovative apps or delivering optimised solutions, Microsoft Tech Summit gives you two days of learning, networking and skill-building.
 Find a free event near you.

 Try Azure Functions and Visual Studio in a hands-on lab